HamidrezaYaghoubi/UNet-Segmentation/README.md

 3- **CARLA Dataset:** I'll work with the CARLA self-driving car dataset, applying semantic image segmentation to real-world images.

 4- **Pixelwise Prediction:** You'll implement the sparse categorical cross-entropy loss function for pixel-wise prediction, a crucial step in semantic segmentation.

-Let's embark on this grand journey of exploring U-Net and enhancing your skills in image segmentation!